Khumbo Kachali

 Khumbo Hasting Kachali is a Malawian politician who was Vice President of Malawi from April 2012 to May 2014, serving under President Joyce Banda.
-He is credited with being the first vice president from the Northern Region of Malawi.
+He is the first vice president from the Northern Region of Malawi.
 The three previous vice presidents came from the central and southern regions.
 Kachali previously held a number of cabinet positions between 2004 and 2010.

 Early life and education

 Khumbo Kachali was born in 1966 and attended Phwezi Secondary School.
 He subsequently obtained a Diploma in Project Management from the University of Cambridge, England.
 He obtained his Master of Science Degree in Strategic Management in 2011 from the University of Derby, England.
 For his MSc thesis, he wrote a paper titled the Impact of Multiparty Politics on the socio-economic lives of people using his Mzimba constituency as a case study.
 Derby University of the UK proudly announced their former student and academic product's ascendancy to Malawi's vice presidency on its university website on 13 April 2012.